Humphrys genealogy

 Robert died 31 Dec 1848, age 67 yrs.

 Gibbon papers say he died at what looks like "Perla Bella".
-Probably "Perta Bella" and this is Portobello, Edinburgh.
+Clearly refers to Portobello.

 He was buried in, or at least named on, Gibbon grave at Nigg Bay, Aberdeen.